Volunteer at Longmeadow

 Appropriate clothing is important for your safety and comfort

-- Work boots are safer than sneakers.
+- Closed-toe shoes are required.
+Work boots are safer than sneakers.

 - During the summer, we recommend sunscreen and a hat.